Case Study: Energy Optimisation in a Leading Pharmaceutical Manufacturing Company

 No continuous visibility into the loading and energy consumption of individual compressors and the chiller.

-Limited ability to correlate daily and weekly energy use with production to identify avoidable losses.
+Limited ability to correlate daily and weekly energy use with production schedules to identify avoidable losses.

 Lack of machine-level carbon footprint data, making it difficult to establish a baseline and track emissions trends over time.

-A wireless, circuit-level IIoT system was installed on one chiller and two air compressors at the plant.
-The installation included one power sensor on the chiller and three current sensors on each of the two compressors, enabling continuous measurement of power draw, current, loading and energy consumption.
-Using these measurements, the team could visualise site energy consumption for the monitored machines and correlate daily and weekly trends with production data to identify excessive energy loss.
+A wireless, circuit-level IIoT system was installed on one chiller and two air compressors.
+The installation included one power sensor on the chiller and three current sensors on each compressor, enabling continuous measurement of power draw, current, loading, and energy consumption.

 Solution

-Benchmark operating cost per hour for each compressor and compare cost, loading and usage patterns.
+Benchmark the operating cost per hour for each compressor and compare cost, loading, and usage patterns.

 Analyse weekly and daily energy consumption for both compressors and the chiller, including week-over-week variance and heat maps.